Jayich-Lab/RaSH_synthesis/README.md

 **Warning:** The following chemistry should only be done under the protection of a fume hood!
 H2S is highly toxic even in small quantities.
 ## Reference Video
-This video explains how to make H<sub>2</sub>S and is what we followed in our procedure. https://www.youtube.com/watch?v=cRtsexmFO4s
+This video explains how to make H<sub>2</sub>S, and is what we followed to develop our procedure. https://www.youtube.com/watch?v=cRtsexmFO4s